Here are some performance considerations for running Nutanix AOS 5.10 or higher on vSphere 6.7 U3b.

 Nutanix on vSphere must use NFSv3 Datastores.
 Make sure you account for the fact that the NFSv3 software in VMware vSphere 6.7 has a read performance limitation per host (approx. 130K Random Read IOPS @ 8K and approx. 2.12 GB/s Sequential Read @ 1M.).
-This can be mitigated by adding a second Datastore and spreading the vDisks of the Monster VM across the two Datastores.
+This can be mitigated by adding a second Datastore and spreading the vDisks of a Monster VM across two Datastores.
 You can also choose to use Nutanix Volume Groups instead of VMDKs (Guest OS iSCSI Initiator required with a Data Services IP on the Nutanix AOS cluster).

 One thought on “Performance Considerations when running Nutanix on vSphere”